madetech/handbook/roles/sfia/software_engineer_2.md

 ### Autonomy

-Collaboratively leads planning of work, development of features and coordinating with stakeholders through continues to seek feedback and support on complex change.
+Collaboratively leads planning of work, development of features and coordinating with stakeholders though continues to seek feedback and support on complex change.

 ### Influence